• Skip to primary navigation

 This is the one dip that I make on the regular.
 And by regular I mean, like at least once a week.
 It's easy enough that I don't at all mind whipping it up at the last minute, even on the busiest days.
 Don't get me wrong, I also love this classic guacamole for a special event or when I have a few extra minutes to spare, but I had to post this one as well because who can turn down a batch of fresh, delicious guac that takes only 5 minutes? 😉

 I love pairing this easy guacamole dip with thin tortilla chips or fresh veggie sticks like carrots and red bell pepper.
 And it also makes a mean avocado toast if you want to mix up your breakfast routine a little.
 (Looking for other 4-ingredient recipes to make life easier?
-Try this scrumptious miso sauce next; it works great as a veggie dip as well.) 🙂
+Try this scrumptious miso sauce next; it works great as a veggie dip as well.)
+Or if you have 10 minutes to spare, you'll also love this easy hummus recipe. 🙂

 Jump to: